BIRMINGHAM Indoor Climbing - Thursday - EXPERIENCED

 Redpoint Climbing Centre has more than 75 lines with over 300 routes, set through some spectacular ground including its notorious 'stalactite'.
 It even features one of the few indoor 'Yorkshire VS cracks' in the country, to test your jamming skills.
 The bouldering rooms are just as interesting as its climbing routes, over 200 bouldering problems have been organised into graded circuits to provide something for everyone.

-The event ends around 9pm, but the centre is open until 10pm if you have the energy to do a bit more!
+This event usually ends around 9:00pm, but the centre is open until 10pm if you have the energy to do a bit more!

 To come along, you will need to register via this event page!